edHelper.com

 By Vickie Chao

-1 India had long been a divided country.
+1 India has long been a divided country.
 For centuries, this Asian subcontinent was split among various smaller kingdoms.
 With every ruler eager to wage wars against each other, peace and unification were two far-fetched ideals.
-Nonetheless, both came true during the Mauryan dynasty (321 B.C. - 185 B.C.)
+Nonetheless, both of these ideals came true during the Mauryan dynasty (321 B.C. - 185 B.C.).
 After the last Mauryan emperor was assassinated, chaos and civil wars once again loomed over India.
 The misery went on for nearly 600 years.
-It finally ended with the establishment of the Gupta dynasty (320 A.D. - 550 A.D.)
+It finally ended with the establishment of the Gupta dynasty (320 A.D. - 550 A.D.).

 2 Much about the origin of the Gupta dynasty is still an open debate.
 Many historians regarded Chandragupta I (pronounced "chun-druh-GOOP-tuh") as the dynasty's founder.
 But others challenged this notion.
-They believed that his grandfather, Sri Gupta, was the real founder who built the kingdom in 240 A.D.
-Though the academics may never find substantial enough evidence to solve the mystery, they all unanimously agree that Chandragupta I was the one who really made a name for the Gupta dynasty.
+They believed that his grandfather, Sri Gupta, who built the kingdom in 240 A.D., was the real founder.
+Though the academics may never find enough substantial evidence to solve the mystery, they all unanimously agree that Chandragupta I was the one who really made a name for the Gupta dynasty.

 3 Chandragupta I was born in 305 A.D.
 When he was in his teens, he married a Lichchhavi (present-day Nepal) princess named Kumaradevi.
 Through this matrimonial alliance, he gained enormous power and used it to his great advantage.
 He launched a series of military expansions, pushing the kingdom's boundaries westward.
-By 320 A.D., he had managed to eradicate many of his enemies and extend the territory to Prayaga (present-day Allahabad in north central India.)
-He proclaimed himself Maharajadhiraya (King of Kings, pronounced "ma-ha-ra-ja-DHEE-ra-ya") in the same year.
-Interestingly, this very assertion is why many historians consider 320 A.D. was the beginning of the Gupta dynasty.
+By 320 A.D., he had managed to eradicate many of his enemies and extend the territory to Prayaga (present-day Allahabad in north central India).
+He proclaimed himself Maharajadhiraya (meaning: king of kings, pronounced "ma-ha-ra-ja-DHEE-ra-ya") in the same year.
+Interestingly, this very assertion is why many historians consider 320 A.D. the beginning of the Gupta dynasty.

 Paragraphs 4 to 9: